 Added value through open data – With one consistent way to measure farm performance, you’ll be able to assess your progress compared to regional or country averages, and learn from best practices to make better decisions.

 Better services – Equipped with more information on cross-sector sustainability performance, Voluntary Standard Systems (VSS) and/or their partners will be able to improve support services, help expand access to finance, and advocate for more supportive agricultural policies.

 Comprehensive overview of your sectors - A common way to measure sustainability progress across commodities will deliver valuable, comprehensive information on challenges and performance at both local and national levels.

 Outcome-oriented measurement – The Delta Framework goes beyond measuring the adoption of sustainable practices to provide insights into how these practices are delivering positive outcomes and impact on the ground.

-Standardised and comparable reporting – With one harmonised framework to understand the progress of agricultural commodities towards the SDGs, you will gain access to more robust, credible information for use in your own SDG reporting.
+Standardised and comparable SDG reporting – The Framework can help you understand the progress of various agricultural commodity sectors towards the SDGs, enabling more robust, credible SDG reporting.

-Increased positive impact of your policy decisions – Drawing on a strong base of evidence on sustainability performance within agricultural commodities will help inform your policy-making decisions.
-Ultimately, this will lead to enhanced, targeted agricultural policies and services, and a thriving agricultural commodity sector.
+Increased positive impact of your policy decisions – Evidence-based sustainability performance data within agricultural commodity sectors will help inform and improve your policy-making decisions, and contribute to a thriving agricultural commodity sector.

-Show impact – Brands and retailers and their suppliers – You’ll be able to quantify your sustainability impact, adding credibility to your sustainable manufacturing and sourcing claims.
+Show impact – You’ll be able to quantify your sustainability impact, adding credibility to your sustainable sourcing claims.

-Improve investment efficiency – Brands and retailers, their suppliers and service providers – A robust, consolidated set of information on sustainability performance across commodities will enable you to better target capacity-building efforts.
+Improve investment efficiency – A robust, consolidated set of information on sustainability performance across commodities will enable you to better target capacity-building efforts.